mlibrary/irus_analytics/README.md

 More information about IRUS-UK can be found at [http://www.irus.mimas.ac.uk/](http://www.irus.mimas.ac.uk/).
 In summary the IRUS-UK service is designed to provide article-level usage statistics, both for Investigations (views) and Requests (downloads), for Institutional Repositories.
 To sign up and use IRUS-UK, please see the above link.

-This gem was developed for use with a Hydra repository [http://projecthydra.org/](http://projecthydra.org/), but it can be used with any other web application supporting Ruby gems.
+This gem was developed for use with a Hyrax repository [http://samvera.org/](http://samvera.org/), but it can be used with any other web application supporting Ruby gems.

 ## Build Status
 ![Build Status](https://api.travis-ci.org/uohull/irus_analytics.png?branch=master)
+## Prerequisite

+Blacklight OAI Provider

 ## Installation